Tanya-23-lessgo/marks-prediction-ml/README.md

-# Marks Prediction Using Machine Learning
+Marks Prediction Using Machine Learning

-## Project Overview
+Project Overview
 This project predicts student marks based on study-related features using regression techniques.
-The goal is to analyze the relationship between study habits and academic performance and build a predictive model.
+The goal is to understand how different study habits and academic factors affect performance and build a model to estimate final marks.

-## Dataset
+Dataset
-The dataset contains student-related features such as study hours and other relevant academic factors.
+The dataset contains student-related features such as study time, number of failures, absences, and previous grades (G1, G2).

-## Technologies Used
+Technologies Used
-- Python
+Python
-- Pandas
+Pandas
-- NumPy
+NumPy
-- Matplotlib
+Matplotlib
-- Scikit-learn
+Scikit-learn

-## Data Preprocessing
+Data Preprocessing
-- Handling missing values
+Handling missing values (none were present)
+Dropping less relevant features
-- Encoding categorical variables (if any)
+Encoding categorical variables
-- Feature scaling (if applied)
-- Train-test split
+Train-test split

-## Model
+Model
-A regression model was implemented to predict student marks.
+A Linear Regression model was used to predict student marks.

-## Evaluation Metrics
+Evaluation Metrics
-- R² Score
+R² Score: 0.86
-- Mean Squared Error (MSE)
+Mean Absolute Error (MAE): 1.06

+Sample Prediction
+Predicted mark: 9.17
+Actual mark: 9

-## How to Run
+How to Run
-1. Clone the repository.
+Clone the repository
-2. Install dependencies:
-   pip install -r requirements.txt
-3. Open and run the notebook inside the `notebook` folder.
+Install dependencies using: pip install -r requirements.txt Open and run the notebook

+Future Improvements
+Try other regression models
+Improve feature selection
+Deploy the model as a web application

-## Author
+Author
 Tanya Mariam Viji